Darkelf2024/Darkelf-Retro-Lounge/README.md

 **Current Status:**
 🔧 Testing in progress on AetherSX2/NetherSX2
-🧠 Results and documentation evolving - work in progress & corrections being made!
+🧠 Results and documentation evolving a work in progress & corrections being made!
 📌 No executable code yet

 **Notes:**